manvillej/project0/README.md

 I finally got the spacing and layout.
 I'm not going to mess around with fonts.
 I really really don't know how to pick them.
 I also set up the color styling in a way I like.

 Its really coming together

+### Pages
+This was quick.
+I made a few pages: index, past, present, future.
+I think I'll just add some info about me.